d-jasondo/novus-trend/README.md

 - Click a trending topic to select it
 - AI generates suggested hashtags and content
 - Upload images for AI-powered captions
-- Customize your tweet
+- Customize your post
+- **AI Chatbot**: Ask the assistant for ideas or strategies

 ### 4. Post or Schedule
-- **Post Now**: Immediately publish to Twitter
+- **Post Now**: Immediately publish to Twitter or LinkedIn
 - **Schedule**: Set a future date/time for automatic posting

 ## 📁 Project Structure